 The ATSB's denial, as well as greatly increased fuel costs and fare reductions, forced United to develop a new business plan and led to a several-month hiatus in negotiations with the PDG.
 By November 2004, the Debtors had completed this process, and United advised the PDG that it would be forwarding new proposals.
 Nonetheless, on November 23 and 24, 2004, the PDG sent formal demands for immediate repossession of fourteen aircraft pursuant to Section 1110(c) of the Bankruptcy Code.
 On November 26, 2004, United filed a verified complaint for injunctive relief and moved for a temporary restraining order ("TRO") on antitrust grounds to enjoin the PDG's repossessions and collusive behavior.
 On that same day, the Bankruptcy Court, after an evidentiary hearing, entered a TRO, finding that United's showing of irreparable harm was undisputed and that United had shown a likelihood of success on its antitrust Claims.
 The Bankruptcy Court set a preliminary injunction hearing for December 15, 2004.
+The Creditors' Committee intervened in the action with the Bankruptcy Court's approval.

 In connection with the parties' preparation for the preliminary injunction hearing, the PDG representatives advised United that they were withholding on grounds of attorney-client privilege all communications among members of the PDG.
 On December 8, 2004, the Bankruptcy Court granted United's motion to compel production of such documents and ordered immediate production for in camera review of documents withheld on privilege grounds.
 In response, PDG representatives advised the Bankruptcy Court that they would not comply and requested that the court hold them in contempt to facilitate an immediate appeal.
 The Bankruptcy Court accommodated this request by entering a contempt order.
 The Bankruptcy Court also entered an agreed order continuing the TRO and the preliminary injunction hearing while the PDG appealed the contempt ruling.
-Thereafter, the PDG contemporaneously moved to withdraw the reference to the District Court and appealed both the contempt order and the November 26, 2004 TRO to the District Court.
+Thereafter, the PDG contemporaneously moved to withdraw the reference to the District Court.
+In addition, the PDG also appealed both the contempt order and the November 26, 2004 TRO to the District Court.
 On December 9, 2004, the District Court denied the PDG's motion to withdraw the reference.
 In addition, in opinions dated March 18, 2005, the District Court dismissed both appeals on the ground that they involved a non-appealable, interlocutory order.
 The District Court also declined to accept the appeals on a discretionary basis.
 Thereafter, the PDG petitioned the Seventh Circuit for a writ of mandamus.

 On May 6, 2005, the Seventh Circuit granted the PDG's writ of mandamus on the TRO (and denied the writ as to the contempt order).
 The Seventh Circuit reversed the Bankruptcy Court and the District Court and ordered the District Court to dissolve the TRO injunction.
 After the Seventh Circuit's Order issued, the Debtors moved to dismiss the antitrust complaint.
 The Creditors' Committee opposed the motion, arguing that dismissal would amount to abandonment of a valuable asset of the Estates, and contemporaneously sought leave to prosecute the action.
 On May 20, 2005, the Bankruptcy Court denied the dismissal motion on the grounds that the Claims stated in the complaint had value.
 The PDG thereafter filed a motion with the Seventh Circuit to enforce its May 6 opinion.
-On May 27, 2005, the Seventh Circuit issued an order granting the PDG's enforcement motion and providing that the injunction should be dissolved immediately and the antitrust action dismissed.
-On June 1, 2005, the Bankruptcy
+On May 27, 2005, the